Foreign Exchange Rates

 2. Trade balance worsens as balance-of-trade payments are made at current exchange rates, so the depreciating country receives less for items already exported, but not yet paid for, while paying more for items already imported.

-3. Trade balance starts to improve as the lower cost of exports stimulates foreign demand while the demand for imports declines because of their higher prices.
+3. Trade balance improves as the lower cost of exports stimulates foreign demand while the demand for imports declines because of their higher prices.

 Note that the J-curve will be more noticeable when there is a substantial depreciation over a brief time, such as when the government suddenly depreciates its currency.
 However, the usual case is that exchange rates fluctuate slowly, moving up and down as they trend up or down, much like stock prices.
 In these cases, the J-curve may be much diminished or even nonexistent.